ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 These instructions use the OpenShift installer in the UPI mode.
 Terraform is used to provision the seven VMs for the bootstrap, control-plane, and compute nodes.
 The following process is completed:

-1. A `yaml` file is created that is ingested by the OpenShift installer.
+1. A `yaml` file is created that is processed by the OpenShift installer.
 2. The installer is run and creates a number of files, including the Ignition files.
-The Ignition files are used to configure the bootstrap, control-plane, and compute nodes at first boot.
+The Ignition files are used to configure the bootstrap, control-plane, and compute nodes at the first start.
-3. The Ignition file for the bootstrap node is copied to the NGINX default directory on the bastion node, so that the bootstrap node can fetch it on first boot.
+3. The Ignition file for the bootstrap node is copied to the NGINX default directory on the bastion node so that the bootstrap node can fetch it on the first start.
 4. The Ignition Terraform file is updated with the DNS server.
-5. The `terraform.tfvars` file is created to hold the variables for the Terrafrom installation.
+5. The `terraform.tfvars` file is created to hold the variables for the Terraform installation.
 6. Terraform is run, which provisions the VMs.
 The VMs are started, configured, and the OpenShift cluster is created.

-For more information about installing the OpenShift user provider infrastructure, see [Internet and Telemetry access for OpenShift Container Platform](https://docs.openshift.com/container-platform/4.7/installing/installing_vsphere/installing-vsphere.html){:external}.
+For more information about installing the OpenShift user provider infrastructure, see [Internet and Telemetry access for OpenShift Container Platform](https://docs.openshift.com/container-platform/4.7/installing/installing_vsphere/installing-vsphere.html){: external}.

 ## Creating the OpenShift Installer yaml file
 {: #openshift-runbook-runbook-install-yaml}

-Use the following table to document the parameters you will need for your deployment, examples are shown that match the deployment described in this document.
+Use the following table to document the parameters you need for your deployment, examples are shown that match the deployment described in this document.

-* The SSH key can be copied after being displayed by using the command: `cat /root/.ssh/id_rsa.pub`.
+* The SSH key can be copied after it is displayed by using the command: `cat /root/.ssh/id_rsa.pub`.
 * The pull secret collected from Red Hat.
-For more information, see [OpenShift Infrastructure Providers](https://cloud.redhat.com/openshift/install/vsphere/user-provisioned){:external}.
+For more information, see [OpenShift Infrastructure Providers](https://cloud.redhat.com/openshift/install/vsphere/user-provisioned){: external}.

 | Parameters | Example | Your deployment |
 |:---------- |:------- |:--------------- |